TheHoodedFoot/blastpit/README.md

 ---

-#### libblastpit
+#### Blastpit

-The core library and WebSockets server, which are required by the Inkscape plugin, can be compiled with:
+The core files and WebSockets server, which are required by the Inkscape plugin, can be compiled with:

 ~~~{.sh}